KUAF

 KUAF (91.3 MHz) is a non-commercial FM radio station licensed to Fayetteville, Arkansas, serving Northwest Arkansas.
-The station is owned by the University of Arkansas, with studios and offices near the school's campus in Downtown Fayetteville.
+The station is owned by the University of Arkansas, with studios and offices at the Lynn and Joel Carver Center for Public Radio near the school's campus on South School Avenue in Downtown Fayetteville.

 It airs a public radio format, featuring news and informational programming during the day and evening, mostly from National Public Radio (NPR).
 Programs include Morning Edition, All Things Considered and Fresh Air with Terry Gross.
-It has a local weekday magazine show, "Ozarks At Large," heard at noon and repeated in early evenings.
+It has a local weekday magazine show, Ozarks At Large, heard at noon and repeated in early evenings.
 Late nights, KUAF plays classical music with some jazz and blues on Friday and Saturday nights.

 KUAF has an effective radiated power (ERP) of 100,000 watts, the maximum permitted for non-grandfathered FM stations.
 The transmitter is on Skelton Road in Wyola, Arkansas.
 The signal covers parts of Arkansas, Oklahoma and Missouri.
 KUAF also serves as the NPR member for Fort Smith, Arkansas.